jshint/jshint/README.md

  * When JSHint complains about valid JavaScript code that works in all browsers
  * When you simply want a new option or feature

-Before reporting a bug look around to see if there are any open or closed tickets that cover your issue.
-And remember the wisdom: pull request > bug report > tweet.
+Before reporting a bug, please look around to see if there are any open or closed tickets that discuss your issue, and remember the wisdom: pull request > bug report > tweet.

 ## Who uses JSHint?